Go to Setup / DAW Controller / Sequencer and select your DAW in the pop-up menu.

 Go to Edit / Preferences, select MIDI / Devices and make sure the MIDI ports you plan to use are enabled for in- and output.
 Next select MIDI / Control Surfaces and click the yellow icon on the upper right hand side to add a new controller.
 In the upcoming dialog select "Mackie Control" and set in- and out ports.
 The dialog should look something like this then:

-Additionally you may need to tune controller settings in the "Controller / Surfaces properties" dialog available from the "ACT" tab in the DAW's upper toolbar:
+Additionally you may need to tune controller settings in the "Controller / Surfaces properties" dialog accessible through the 'Utilities / Mackie Control' menu or the "ACT" tab in Cakewalk's upper toolbar:

 TouchDAW's phone interface will always send F1 and F2 keys to change windows in Sonar mode, so you may want to assign your preferences to those keys.

 Documentation of Sonar's MCU implementation can be found in a compiled html help file that's usually located at "Program Files/Cakewalk/Shared Surfaces/MackieControl.chm".